zeek/zeek/install/cross-compiling.rst

    make install

-From there, you can copy/move the files from the installation prefix on the host system to the target system and start running Bro as usual.
+From there, you can copy/move the files from the installation prefix on the host system to the target system and start running Zeek as usual.